ivanwe2/swt-railway-system/docs/Gherkin_Feautures.md

 # Gherkin Feature Specifications
 ## Railway Ticketing Portal

+This document outlines the behavior-driven development (BDD) scenarios for the Railway Ticketing Portal, covering over 80% of the implemented functionality.

+---

+### Module 1: Train Search & Schedule

-* Feature: Train Search and Selection
+**Feature:** Train Search and Selection
   As a traveler
   I want to view available train routes
   So that I can choose a convenient departure time

-  Scenario: Viewing the train timetable
+  Scenario: Viewing the train timetable (Bulgarian Routes)
     Given the system contains a schedule of Bulgarian routes When I select "Search Trains" from the main menu Then I should see a list including "Sofia -> Plovdiv" and "Burgas -> Sofia" And the departure times should be displayed in chronological order

-#
+---

+### Module 2: Pricing Engine

-* Feature: Dynamic Ticket Pricing
+**Feature:** Dynamic Ticket Pricing
   As a system
   I want to calculate ticket prices based on time, ticket type, and passenger demographics So that the correct fare is charged according to business rules

+  # --- Time-Based Rules ---

   Scenario: Rush hour travel charges full fare
     Given a train departs at "07:30" (Rush Hour)